cmccomb/google-scholar-for-github-pages/index.md

 ## Include publications from specific years
 To include publications from specific years, pass the `year` variable to the include.
 You can pass in multiple years separated by semi-colons.
 {% raw %}
-{% include publications year="2017;2021" %}
+{% include publications year="2014;2015" %}
 {% endraw %}

 <details>
 <summary><i>Example output</i></summary>
-{% include publications year="2014" %}
+{% include publications year="2014;2015" %}
 </details>
 <br/>

 ## Throwing it all together
 The best part is that all of these options play nicely together!
-For instance, to get all publications from years 2015 OR 2016 in the venue Design Studies, use this command:
+For instance, to get all publications from years 2015 OR 2016 in the venues Journal of Mechanical Design OR Design Studies, use this command:
 {% raw %}
-{% include publications year="2015;2016" venue="Journal of Mechanical Design"%}
+{% include publications year="2015;2016" venue="Journal of Mechanical Design;Design Studies"%}
 {% endraw %}

 <details>
 <summary><i>Example output</i></summary>
-{% include publications year="2015;2016" venue="Journal of Mechanical Design"%}
+{% include publications year="2015;2016" venue="Journal of Mechanical Design;Design Studies"%}
 </details>